ksaadDE/ksaadDE/README.md

 * * IT-Coaching

 ## Any preferences or opinions?
-* FOSS, OS & BUSINESS = <3
+* I love Open Source, FOSS and other variants of our more secure future!
-* prefers working 100% remote and global
+* I love to work 100% remotely, global & having business ethics
-* in favor of support for our ally 🇺🇦 while protecting 🇩🇪 interests
+* I'm supporting our ally 🇺🇦 while protecting 🇩🇪 interests

 ## My current projects (of interest)
 - ![Rust Gotach's - Repository](../../../rustgotchas)